 Down here in the sticks of the Bluegrass State, we country folks sure do love getting muddy and going off-road in our jacked-up diesel trucks.
 Many times, though, we take things a little too far and find ourselves stuck.
 We also tend to mess things up on our trucks.
 But that's not a problem because we have a diesel mechanic here in my area who does top-notch work on diesel vehicles.

 Regardless of your age, if you have a desire to work on diesel engines, it's never too late to establish a career in this line of work.
-Best of all, this is a job that tends to pay quite well and is accompanied with a high level of job stability.
+Best of all, this is a job that tends to pay quite well and is accompanied by a high level of job stability.

 As soon as you decide you want to become a diesel mechanic in Kentucky, it'll be beneficial to secure a job at a local diesel shop.
-Even if you're only running the cash register or sweeping the shop's floor, any and all experience will be propitious.
+Even if you're only running the cash register or sweeping the shop's floor, any and all experience will be beneficial.

 Go to School